-A student's academic performance will be reviewed fall, spring, and summer semesters based on grade point average (GPA).
-Normal academic progress, based on GPA, will be determined after each semester based on cumulative graduate hours attempted.
+Federal regulations require that all students who receive any federal or state financial assistance make measurable academic progress toward a degree at Lindsey Wilson College.
+Progress is determined quantitatively (hours attempted versus hours earned and time frame) and qualitatively (grade point average or GPA).
+A student's academic performance will be reviewed at the end of the fall, spring, and summer semesters.
 A student must meet minimum acceptable academic progress by complying with the standard in order to achieve and/or maintain good academic standing.
-Any student with a 0 to 0.5 term GPA may be suspended.
+Any students with a 0 to 2.0 term GPA may be placed on probation or suspended.